-The workforce within the scope of sites with a predetermined life cycle and dislocated in places that may change each time both activity, taking place in construction at the end of the project.
+The workforce within the scope of sites with a predetermined life this report includes a total of 2,191 employees14, the majority of which is hired with a permanent contract, both in the case of women and men. entails a physiological interruption The nature of our production of the employment relationship activity, taking place in construction at the end of the project.
 For this